 “Everyone okay?” she asked shakily.

-“Barrion’s Blind,” Kora said.
+“Barrion’s Blind,” Kora repeated.
 “In a lot of cases, it works better than direct offense.”

 Peter turned to Eun.
-“Maybe that spell’s not for you—it doesn’t really fit your personality.”
+“Maybe not for you—it doesn’t really fit your personality.”

-“There’s a time and place for everything,” she retorted.
+“There’s a time and place for everything,” she said.
 She propped herself onto her hands, then rose to her feet.

 “Use it carefully,” Kora cautioned.
 “Give us a warning.
 If you cast it at the wrong time, you’ll—”